favstats/myblogdown/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "Ph.D.
-Candidate in Political Communication" institution = "University of Amsterdam" year = 2020
+Candidate in Political Communication (current)" institution = "University of Amsterdam" year = 2020